 Island of Yesterday

-Ni’ihau sits just 17 miles southwest of Kauai and is approximately 18 miles long, 5 miles wide, and the area is 90 square miles.
+Niihau sits just 17 miles southwest of Kauai (furthest from the Big Island) and is approximately 18 miles long, 5 miles wide, and the area is 90 square miles.
 The island is low at both ends with a high tableland.
-Ni’ihau’s highest point is at 1,281 feet.
-The island of Lehua is just off the coast of Niihau.
+Niʻihau’s highest point is 1,281 feet.
+The island of Lehua is just off the coast of Niʻihau.

-Niihau is politically a part of Kauai County.
+Niʻihau is politically a part of Kauai County.
 It is owned by the Robinson family and is not accessible to visitors.
 Much of the Hawaiian heritage is still kept alive.
-The 200+ inhabitants, probably the largest colony of Hawaiians left in the islands, speak Hawaiian as their first language.
+The 200+ inhabitants, probably the largest colony of Hawaiians left on the islands, speak Hawaiian as their first language.